cloudtoid/gateway-core/README.md

           "addServer": true
 ```

-> [Security through obscurity][Obscurity]: A [`Server`][ServerHeader] header can reveal information that might make it easier for attackers to exploit known security holes.
+> [Security through obscurity][ObscurityWiki]: A [`Server`][ServerHeader] header can reveal information that might make it easier for attackers to exploit known security holes.
 It is recommended not to include this header.
 > An upstream specified [`Server`][ServerHeader] header is always ignored.

 ### External address header